 Crawford Lake Conservation Area in Milton, Ontario is one of the region’s best destinations to enjoy some time spent immersed in nature at any time of year.
 The 232 hectare park located along the Niagara Escarpment was established in 1969 and offers approximately 19 km of hiking trails connected to the Bruce Trail.

 There are trails open for hiking during the spring, summer and fall seasons and in winter for snowshoeing and cross-country skiing.
-In the winter there are even Moonlight Guided Snowshoe Hikes although I’m not certain whether those will be happening in the winter of 2020/21.
+In the winter there are sometimes even Moonlight Guided Snowshoe Hikes.

 What Type of Lake is Crawford Lake?